scribe-public/sample-policies/readme.md

 ## Modifying Rules in This Catalogue

 Each rule in this catalogue consists of a `rego` script and `yaml` configuration file.
-In order to run a rule rule, its script file shold be referred by a rule config.
+In order to run a rule, its script file should be referred by a rule config.
 Each `.yaml` represents such a config and is ready for use.
 If you modify or add your own rules, don't forget to fulfill this requirement.

 If you fork this ruleset or create your own, in order to use it you need to specify its location in `valint` flag `--bundle` either in cmd args or a `valint.yaml` config file: